cseanburns/electronic_resource_mgmt/src/08-workflow.md

 about the functions and
 modules offered by:

-* electronic resource management software and
+* electronic resource management software,
-* integrated library system software.
+* integrated library system software, and
+* library service platforms.

 To understand those
 systems better,